You are here

 - record safety incidents, concerns and near misses, and

 - report and respond to these internally and externally (where appropriate).

-So, during an inspection, we look at the practice’s processes and systems to monitor patient safety through reporting patient safety incidents and the practice’s learning from these incidents and significant events.
+During an inspection, we look at the practice’s processes and systems to monitor patient safety.
+We look at reporting of patient safety incidents.
+We also look at practice’s learning from these incidents and significant events.

-This mythbuster provides some information about reporting patient safety incidents to the National Reporting and Learning System (NRLS).
-NRLS has introduced a referral e-form and this will allow the learning to be used as part of the practice’s significant event analysis programme.
+This Mythbuster is about reporting patient safety incidents to the National Reporting and Learning System (NRLS).
+NRLS has introduced a referral eForm.
+This allows the learning to be used in the practice’s significant event analysis programme.

 What is the NRLS?

-NRLS enables patient safety incident reports to be submitted to a national database.
-It was designed by the National Patient Safety Agency based on international experience and best practice: it is the most comprehensive of its kind in the world, receiving over 1.5 million incident reports (NLRS data) from healthcare professionals in 2013 alone.
-This provides the opportunity to ensure that the learning gained from the experience of a patient in one part of the country is used to reduce the risk of something similar occurring elsewhere.
+NRLS enables practices to submit patient safety incident reports to a national database (NLRS data).
+It was designed by the National Patient Safety Agency based on international experience and best practice.
+It helps make sure learning gained from patient experience in one part of the country is used to reduce risk elsewhere.

 How to report a patient safety incident to the NRLS

-Patient safety incidents can be reported via local reporting management systems or directly to NRLS via an electronic reporting form (eForm).
-NHS England has commissioned a new general practice specific eform.
-This eform contains enhanced features to enable quick and easy completion together with an associated Continuing Professional Development / Significant Event Analysis reflective template to enable rapid documentation of learning and impact for CPD, Appraisal and Revalidation.
+Patient safety incidents can be reported via local reporting management systems or directly to NRLS.
+This uses an electronic reporting form (referral eForm).
+The eform contains enhanced features to enable quick and easy completion.
+It also has a Continuing Professional Development/Significant Event Analysis reflective template.
+This enables rapid documentation of learning and impact for CPD, appraisal and revalidation.